ArtiAnantharaman/ArtiAnantharaman.github.io/projects/proj-1.md

 Due to the COVID-19 pandemic, we were unable to access the robot in the Biorobotics Lab and had to switch to simulation for the remainder of the project.

 The video below was recorded at the completion of the project, in <font color = "black"><b>Fall 2020</b></font>.
+My teammate, Chang Shi, provided the voiceover in this video.
 It shows one arm of the dVRK performing the surgical procedure, start to end.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6q6407emmPA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>